Healthcare data visualization

 Creating a healthcare app design that is both visually appealing and functional can be a challenge.
 However, by utilizing expert data visualization techniques, it is possible to create an app that is both easy to use and informative.

 Data visualization is the process of using graphical elements to represent data sets and/or pages of information.
 It can be used to convey complex information in a fraction of a second.
 It has been proven that the human mind comprehends graphics exponentially faster than reading words.
 When a medical provider is faced with a critically ill patient, the benefits of data visualization in healthcare become glaringly obvious.
-She can pinpoint anomalies and begin treatment in seconds without flipping through charts, spending time researching multiple Electronic Healthcare Records (HER).
-Instead, the most important data in the HER has already been compiled and reproduced using expert digital data viz tools.
+She can pinpoint anomalies and begin treatment in seconds without flipping through charts, spending time researching multiple Electronic Healthcare Records (EHR).
+Instead, the most important data in the EHR has already been compiled and reproduced using expert digital data viz tools.

 When creating a dashboard, designers must carefully consider how to best visualize data sets to provide users with the most helpful and accurate information possible.
 For example, an interactive bar chart can be used to show how different medications have been performed over time but implementing a clickable timeline and adding the ability to self-select periods of time or specific medication comparisons.
 By utilizing expert data visualization and interactive techniques, it is possible to create a healthcare app that is both visually appealing and ten times more useful than a patient’s current paper or static chart.
 The entire industry knows this and was a big part of the provider requirements that were imposed with the passage of the Affordable Care Act, but still, there will always be the late adopters or those that still struggle with access to broadband.
 Luckily, these groups are the minority, and their numbers are getting smaller every year.